vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-- fire a projectile if item has shootable tag
-  - make it a slow moving projectile that animates at constant linear rate
+- properly fit gun to the hand when grabbed

+- add a particle effect

  - add a sound effect
-  - add a particle effect

 - create entity library